Singapore Gambling Authority Bars Crypto Use in Casinos to Prevent Money Laundering

 In the US, the legality varies by state, with many allowing online gambling, including crypto transactions, provided the casino operates offshore.

-In the UK, crypto gambling is legal, with casinos required to follow UK Gambling Commission rules.
+In the UK, crypto casinos are legal, with casinos required to follow UK Gambling Commission rules.
 Similarly, in Canada, offshore crypto casinos legally serve Canadian players.

 In the Caribbean, countries like Curacao actively license crypto casinos, offering a highly accommodating regulatory environment.